Let Alliums Take Your Garden to the Next Level

 For many gardeners, one of the most confounding bloom time gaps happens in late spring – after the tulips have flowered and before the peonies are open.
-Sometimes that in-between time can last several weeks, and it seems like a long time when you're eager for flowers.
+Sometimes that in between time can last several weeks, and it seems like a long time when you're eager for flowers.

-Fortunately, there’s an easy fix: alliums.
+Fortunately there’s an easy fix: alliums.
 Here’s why every perennial garden can benefit from these carefree bulbs:

 2. Lots of Variety.
 There are more than a dozen garden-worthy alliums that can be called into action: short ones, like Allium karataviense and Allium schubertii, are perfect for rock gardens or lining a walk.
 Others, such as Allium Purple Sensation and Allium Mount Everest, are the ideal height for a mixed perennial border.
 Giant alliums, like Allium ‘Christophii’ and Allium 'Globemaster’, produce enormous 6 to 8” globes.
-You'll find photos and descriptions here: Types of Alliums.

 3. Problem free.
-Deer, voles, chipmunks, and squirrels have no interest in eating alliums.
+Deer, voles, chipmunks and squirrels have no interest in eating alliums.
 Insects don’t bother them either (except for bees and butterflies, who love the nectar).
 Alliums are also virtually immune to disease problems.

 4. Easy and reliable.
 Like most flower bulbs, alliums are born to bloom and need no special care.
-Just plant them in fall, anytime before the ground freezes.
+Just plant them in fall, any time before the ground freezes.
 Most species thrive in zones 4 to 7 and will return to bloom again year after year.

-The time to plant allium bulbs is in the fall -- at the same time, you’re planting tulips and daffodils.
-Consider nestling the bulbs among other plants to help hide the alliums' fading foliage.
-Next year, you may find that late spring has become your garden’s finest hour!
+The time to plant allium bulbs is fall -- at the same time you plant tulips and daffodils.
+Nestle the bulbs among other plants so they can hide fading foliage.
+Let alliums help you turn late spring into your garden’s finest hour!